madmaxlax/react-materialui-router-typescript-starter/README.md

-# Create React App example with TypeScript
+# Create React App Starter with Router, Material UI,

 ## How to use